Last Updated: June 20, 2023

 Nitrogen (N) is important during early growth and through to the flowering stage.
 Without adequate nitrogen, your plants may suffer from yellowing leaves or chlorosis.
 Organic compost, bat guano, or an all-purpose fertilizer can be used to enrich your soil with nitrogen at the beginning of each season.

-Phosphorus (P) and calcium become more important once your tomatoes begin to produce flowers.
-It is recommended that you amend soil with these nutrients around the mid-way point of the season, or early on before transplanting.
+Phosphorus (P) becomes more important once your tomatoes begin to produce flowers.
+It is recommended that you amend soil around the mid-way point of the season, or early on before transplanting.
 I use seabird guano and bone meal to amend my soil.
 It is also worth noting that nitrogen should not be added at a high level during the blooming stage.
 Too much nitrogen can cause flower drop, or simply more leafy growth than fruit production.

 Potassium (K) is essential for tomato plants to set fruits.
 Check out this study done to determine the potassium requirements for tomato productivity.
 Most potting mixes contain plenty of potassium, but you can amend with langbeinite or any all purpose vegetable fertilizer if the soil is lacking.